 The theoretical framework in this thesis draws its basis on the “Just War Theory”.
 This theory gives an analysis of how battles are made legitimate and the kinds of arguments that are utilized in justifying the utilization of lethal force.
 This theory, that is the Just War Theory, is not a theory that is attached to a few or one theorist.
 It is however a theoretical patchwork and has encountered evolution during the course of history.

-The legitimizing of battles has been on debate ever since the customary Aristotle and Greeks Plato philosophized about the types of principles that are guidelines to the utilization of force.
-Some period later, Thomas Aquinas came up with guidelines for what would comprise rightful intentions and purposes.
-Hugo Grotius, the founder of International Law, wrote in his book, On the law of war and peace, (De Jure Belli ac), what rules and norms serve as guidelines on warfare and that non-combatants and civilians should be offered protection from assaults.
+The legitimizing of battles has been on debate ever since the customary Greeks Aristotle and Plato philosophized about principles that guide the use of force. .
+Some period later, Thomas Aquinas came up with guidelines for what would comprise rightful intentions and purposes for the use of force Hugo Grotius (date) , the founder of International Law, wrote in his book, On the law of war and peace, (De Jure Belli ac), what rules and norms serve as guidelines on warfare and that non-combatants and civilians should be offered protection from assaults.
 The objectives for military utilization have altered during the course of history and are now lots of times under justification through the “humanitarian interventions” label.

 The principles and objectives that decide under which circumstances it is legally acceptable to utilize armed force and by which manner are known as jus in Bello and jus ad bellum.
 “Right to wage war”, is the meaning of Jus ad bellum and stipulates that the aggressor should have the proper and right cause and intention.
 A military intervention should have the ability of restoring order and peace in the universal system; it can’t be motivated by vengeance.
 The decision to go to a battle must draw its basis on a legitimate authority, either by a sovereign state or by the Security Council.
 There should also be a reasonable possibility of succeeding with the battle and before that, all likely peaceful options, such as embargos and diplomacy must be exhausted prior to the use of international violence.
 Yet again, the necessity for humanity and military necessity are guiding principles in the laws of battles is not included in this thesis.